Europe: Unearthing the Past - Maymester 2019

-Climb the Acropolis to the Parthenon in Athens, Greece; stroll through the once vibrant streets of ancient Pompeii and the poetic landscape of Paestum, Italy with Greek Temples; retrace Julius Caesar's steps in the Roman Forum, Rome; anticipate the start of gladiator combats in the Colosseum, Rome; admire ancient artistic masterpieces in the Vatican and Capitoline Museums, the Venus de Milo and Nike of Samothrace in the Louvre, and Michelangelo's iconic statue of David in Florence; look up at the dome of the Pantheon in Rome; Brunelleschi's dome in Florence; and the domes of the Pantheon in Paris and St. Paul's Cathedral in London; stroll the Classical gardens of Versailles and Stourhead, England and the streets of ancient Florence, Paris, and London; enter the Roman baths of Bath, England, and contemplate the legacy of Pericles' Athens as you marvel at the breathtaking Classical beauty of the Parthenon Sculptures (Elgin Marbles) in the British Museum.
+Climb the Acropolis to the Parthenon in Athens, Greece; stroll through the once vibrant streets of ancient Pompeii and the poetic landscape of Paestum, Italy with stately Greek Temples; retrace Julius Caesar's steps in the Roman Forum, Rome; and anticipate the start of gladiator combats in the Colosseum, Rome.
+Admire ancient artistic masterpieces in the Vatican and Capitoline Museums, the Venus de Milo and Nike of Samothrace in the Louvre, and Michelangelo's iconic statue of David in Florence.
+Look up at the dome of the Pantheon in Rome; Brunelleschi's dome in Florence; and the domes of the Pantheon in Paris and St. Paul's Cathedral in London.
+Stroll through the Classical gardens of Versailles and Stourhead, England and the timeless streets of Roman Florence, Paris, and London.
+Enter the Roman baths of beautiful Georgian Bath, England, and contemplate the legacy of Pericles' Athens as you marvel at the breathtaking Classical beauty of the Parthenon Sculptures (Elgin Marbles) in the British Museum.

 A Maymester program that focuses on the history, art, architecture, and archaeology of Europe with site visits to iconic monuments, museums, and excavations.
 Various topics and itineraries throughout Europe examine the material culture of Classical Europe (Troy to Augustine) and its Legacy on Western Culture.
 Students enroll in 2 courses (6 credit hours total): CLAS4130 Archaeology of Rome's Provinces and a second course depending on the program itinerary: CLAS4395 Legacy of Classical Antiquity OR CLAS4390 The Grand Tour OR CLAS4110 Early Rome and the Etruscans.
 The program is physically challenging and may not be suitable for all students.
 Participation is limited to a maximum of 20 students with preference given to students who declare a Classics Minor.
 Both of the program's courses (6 credit hours total) count towards the Classics Minor (15 credit hours of advanced course work).
 The program also fulfills the Franklin College of Arts and Sciences Experiential Learning requirement.